nimazerobit/radargame-config-generator/README.md

 # Radar Game Config Generator

-A terminal-based Python tool to authenticate with https://radar.game/, view available servers, check ping and load, and download a ready-to-use WireGuard config file for your selected server.
+A terminal-based Python tool to authenticate with https://radar.game/, view available servers, check ping and load, and download a ready-to-use WireGuard config without installing RadarGame app on your PC :)

 ## Installation & Usage